Children of a Lesser God (TV series)

-Children of a Lesser God (Korean: 작은 신의 아이들) is a 2018 South Korean television series starring Kang Ji-hwan and Kim Ok-bin.
-It aired on OCN's Saturdays and Sundays at 22:20 (KST) time slot from March 3 to April 22, 2018.
+Children of a Lesser God (Korean: 작은 신의 아이들) is a 2018 South Korean television series starring Kang Ji-hwan and Kim Ok-vin.
+It aired on OCN from March 3 to April 22, 2018, every Saturday and Sunday at 22:20 (KST).

 Synopsis

 The story of two detectives who work together to unravel the corruption behind a tragedy that happens within a powerful organization.